Datasets

 Manage NFS Shares

-The ZFS Encryption widget displays for datasets configured with encryption.
-The options in the widget vary based on the type of dataset (root, non-root parent, or child dataset).
-It includes the current state of the dataset encryption, the encryption root, the type, and the algorithm used.
+The Encryption widget only shows for encrypted datasets.
+Options shown in the widget vary based on the type of dataset (root, non-root parent, or child dataset).
+It includes the current state of the dataset encryption, the encryption root, and the type.

 Add and Edit Dataset Screens

-The Add Dataset and Edit Dataset screens allow admin users with the right permission level to create and or modify datasets.
-Both screens include the same settings but you cannot change the dataset name, Dataset Preset selection, or on the Advanced Options screen, change the Case Sensitivity settings after you click Save on the Add Dataset screen.
+The Add Dataset and Edit Dataset screens allow admin users with full control access to create and manage datasets.
+Both screens include the same Advanced Options settings but you cannot change the dataset name, Dataset Preset selection, or the Case Sensitivity settings on the Advanced Options screen after clicking Save on the Add Dataset screen.

 Add Dataset and Edit Dataset screens include the Basic Options and Advanced Options.
-TheBasic Options and Advanced Options screens include the Name and Options section.
+TheBasic Options and Advanced Options screens shows the Name and Options section.

 SettingDescription

-Dataset PresetSelect the option from the dropdown list to define the type of data sharing the dataset uses.
-The options optimize the dataset for a sharing protocol or app and set the ACL type best suited to the dataset purpose.
+Dataset PresetPresets configure dataset settings and permissions based on the type of data sharing the dataset uses, for example, SMB/NFS shares, apps, or generic storage.
+The options optimize the dataset for a sharing protocol or app, and set the ACL type (NFSv4 or POSIX) best suited to the dataset purpose.
 Options are:

-• Generic - Select for general storage datasets that are not associated with SMB shares, or apps.
-Sets the ACL to POSIX.
+• Generic - Use for general storage datasets that are not associated with SMB, NFS, or multi-protocol shares, or apps.
+Created with a POSIX ACL.

-• SMB - Select to optimize the dataset for SMB shares.
-Displays the Create SMB Share option pre-selected and SMB Name field populated with the value entered in Name.
-Sets the ACL to NFSv4.
+• SMB - Optimizes the dataset for SMB shares.
+Preselects the Create SMB Share option and populates the SMB Name field with the value entered in Name.
+Created with an NFSv4 ACL.

-• Apps - Select to optimize the dataset for use by any application.
-Sets the ACL to NFSv4.
-If you plan to deploy container applications, the system automatically creates the ix-apps dataset for Docker storage for but separate datasets used for application data storage.
+• Apps - Optimize for use by any application.
+Created with an NFSv4 ACL.
+If planning to deploy container applications, the system automatically creates the ix-apps dataset for Docker storage for application data.
+For data storage for individual apps, create separate datasets.

-• Multiprotocol - Select if configuring a multi-protocol or mixed-mode NFS and SMB sharing protocols.
+• Multiprotocol - Optimized for multi-protocol or mixed-mode NFS and SMB sharing protocols, or to create only an NFS share.
 Allows clients to use either protocol to access the same data.
-Displays the Create NFS Share and Create SMB Share options pre-selected and the SMB Name field populated with the value entered in Name.
+The Create NFS Share and Create SMB Share options are pre-selected, and the SMB Name field populates with the value entered in Name.
 See Multiprotcol Shares for more information.
-Sets the ACL to NFSv4.
+Created with an NFSv4 ACL.

-• Setting cannot be edited after saving the dataset.
+• This setting cannot be edited after saving the dataset.

 Quota Management Settings